 Dorsoduro 3821- Speaking on Venetian spritz and Cicheti (finger foods) this place is pretty great and probably better than Amble in terms of service, their spritz drinks are more classic and they have a good selection of regional wines plus craft beers.
 However, they only have a few tables inside but cute seating outside.
 They have traditional Venetian cicheti things like fried baccala’ fritters.
 The place is named after a popular Venetian quarter and the owner is from Venice, if you love this dream-boat city and the cicheti & spritz culture, you’ll love this place for aperitivo in Florence.
 Address: Via S. Gallo, 31,

-Fusion Bar and Restaurant near Ponte Vecchio- This kind of goes against the grain of what I traditionally envision as an aperitivo.
-Meaning, it is a hotel bar and they charge 14 euros and at that rate, I could go to Sabatino and get a full meal and some wine.
-However, the quality here is superb and they serve their signature craft drinks with a little sushi bento box from their Asian fused cuisine.
+Fusion Bar and Restaurant near Ponte Vecchio- The quality of the cocktails here are superb and they serve their signature craft drinks with a little sushi bento box from their Peruvian/Japanese fused cuisine.
 Hence the name “fusion.”
 The interior is cozy and yet seems like a contrived attempt at re-creating an “at-home” feel.
 The barmen are quite courteous and the drinks are for the inner fancy cocktail lovers in all of us.
 Address: Vicolo dell’Oro, 3, 50123 Florence, Italy,

 This are the top Aperitivo Bars in Florence I can think of off the top of my head.
 I’ll make some future posts adding on to my opinionated list of “approved” aperitivo selection.